 - Create (or purchase) your custom design.

 - Prepare and cut the design on suitable heat transfer vinyl (or alternative material).
 See above for tips.
-Ensure it is correctly sized for your application.
+Remember to ensure it is correctly sized for your application and fit.
+Nothing worse than finishing a beautiful bandana and then realising you can’t read it when its worn!

 - If you’re layering multiple designs, like our shadow effect names, cut portions of the design in another colour (or colours) for any areas being applied in two offset layers for shadow effect.